Value of a Business or Professional Practice

 I have heard of the use of a neutral appraiser.
 What are the advantages and disadvantages of the use of a neutral appraiser?

 The advantage of using a neutral appraiser may be cost.
 If the parties agree to the use of a neutral appraiser and the appraisal is accepted by both parties, this approach will result in the lowest overall cost.
-Commencing in 2016, Illinois law for the first time clearly allows the use of a neutral business appraiser.
-More specifically, the new law provides:
+Illinois law clearly allows the use of a neutral business appraiser.
+More specifically, Illinois law provides:

 The court may seek the advice of financial experts or other professionals, whether or not employed by the court on a regular basis.
 The advice given shall be in writing and made available by the court to counsel.
 Counsel may examine as a witness any professional consulted by the court designated as the court’s witness.
 Professional personnel consulted by the court are subject to subpoena for the purposes of discovery, trial, or both.

-A concern about using a neutral appraiser is that such appraisals work best where there is no need to do forensic accounting, that is, where the numbers as stated by the financial statements are trusted by both parties.
-I do not recommend the use of a neutral appraiser in cases where one party has significant concerns about the accuracy of the financial statements of the business.
+A concern about using a neutral appraiser is that such appraisals work best where there is no need for forensic accounting.
+This means that a neutral appraiser works best when the figures as stated by the financial statements are trusted by both parties.
+I do not recommend the use of a neutral appraiser in cases where one party has believes the financial statements of the business are not likely accurate.

 Can a case be handled collaboratively if it involves the issue of business valuation?